 Referencia… Read More . . .
 “Nosotros, el Pueblo: Acordando una democracia más profunda”

-A New Edition of the Standard Reference for Understanding Sociocracy
+The Second Edition of the Standard Handbook for Understanding Sociocracy

 Beyond Democracy: The Film by Ted Millich consists of interviews with international leaders and consultants in sociocracy.
 The interviews were done over a period of several years and include Gerard Endenburg, John Buck. and Frank Karsten.
 Some excerpts are available on YouTube.